Love our Streets West Hobart: A Community Connect Project

 The kids from Lansdowne Crescent Primary (and their parents!) stop to talk to them as they walk past!!

-Paul about 6 years ago
+Paul almost 7 years ago

 To encourage walking you need a safe, clean and level place to actually do the walking.